simpleid/simpleid.github.io/docs/2/system-requirements.md

 ## Introduction

-{% panel 'note' %}
+> [!NOTE]
-Server requirements for SimpleID version 2.0 and later are significantly more stringent than version 1.0 and earlier.
+> Server requirements for SimpleID version 2.0 and later are significantly more stringent than version 1.0 and earlier.
-As a general rule, you will need to be hosting your own server to be able to run SimpleID 2.0 without significant workarounds.
+> As a general rule, you will need to be hosting your own server to be able to run SimpleID 2.0 without significant workarounds.

-If you are upgrading from version 1.0, please make sure your server meets the new requirements.
+>
-{% endpanel %}
+> If you are upgrading from version 1.0, please make sure your server meets the new requirements.

 ## Minimum requirements